jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

   the test passes.

-assertRaises_ checks that the code in its context, raises the :ref:`Exception<errors>` it is given in parentheses
+assertRaises_ checks that the code in its context, raises the :ref:`Exception<errors>` it is given in parentheses. :ref:`ModuleNotFoundError` is raised when I try to import a :ref:`module<ModuleNotFoundError>` that does NOT exist

 ----